Bernstein-Kouchnirenko-Khovanskii with a symmetry: Introduction

-Introducing the symmetry to this classical story in Section \ref{sre}, we first classify the exceptional symmetric curves and describe their geometry case by case, and secondly, describe uniformly the irreducible singularities and components of all the other (non-exceptional) ones.
-The facts regarding singularities and components are then proved in Sections \ref{sconn} and \ref{sirredproof} respectively, except for the formula counting the number of singularities of the symmetric curve.
-This formula is proved later in Section \ref{scount}, because the proof requires an explicit genericity assumption on the equations defining the symmetric curve (so called $I$-nondegeneracy).
-This notion is introduced in Section \ref{scount} and assures that the topological invariants of the symmetric curve (such as the Euler characteristics, the degree and the aforementioned number of singularities) depend only on the support set $A$, but not on the coefficients of the equations.
-These generic values of the aforementioned invariants are expressed in terms of $A$ in Section \ref{scount}, and these expressions are proved in Section \ref{sgeomproofs}.
-The proofs are based on a construction of a good toric compactification of an $I$-nondegenerate symmetric curve.
+Introducing the symmetry to this classical story in Section \ref{sre}, we first classify the exceptional symmetric curves and describe their geometry case by case, and secondly, describe uniformly the singularities and irreducible components of all the other (non-exceptional) ones.
+The facts regarding singularities and components are then proved in Sections \ref{sconn} and \ref{sirredproof} respectively.
+They are valid under some explicit genericity assumption on $f$, called $I$-nondegeneracy (Definition \ref{defInondeg}).
+In the proofs, we make use of a formula for the number of singularities and the Euler characteristics of a symmetric complete intersection (Theorem \ref{thsingnum}), which was obtained in \cite[Theorem 5.6]{crit}, for arbitrary dimension of the ambient algebraic torus.

 Finally, in Section \ref{snext}, we discuss the numerous possible generalizations of these facts to the ambient torus of higher dimension, symmetric complete intersections of higher codimension, more complicated symmetries (leading e.g. to questions on geometry of zero loci of Schur polynomials), and, importantly, other ground fields beyond $\C$.